-The Falls of Balgy, Loch Damh on the south side of Loch Torridon.
+Beinn Damph, on the south side of Loch Torridon with the falls of Balgy just around the corner.
 A wonderfully secluded place, reached only on foot.

 One of my favourite places in the world.
 I can remember going out in the blue boat when I was a kid, hauling up lobster pots and catching mackerel.
 I took this photograph about 20 years ago…the boat has pretty much rotted away now.
 On the horizon is the Isle of Skye which you can usually see if it isn’t raining.
 Beyond are the outer Isles, which you get a glimpse of, just once in a while….makes it all the more precious.
 Oil on Canvas, 60cm by 40.